etodorinov/Pet-Care/README.md

 This is a solution of the task given on the SoftUni JavaScrypt Applications Exam conducted on 02 April 2022 for creation of SPA (single page application).

 The solution is avaliable online at https://etpetcarespa.web.app

+There are two preregistered users - peter@abv.bg and john@abv.bg The password for both users is 123456